Victory Field: Improvements

 Several changes were made to the ballpark between the 2009 and 2010 seasons.
 Most notably, crews installed a new HD video display that spans the left field wall and measures 6+1/2 ft tall by 120 ft wide.
 The new digital board, which has the highest resolution (16mm) of any display in Minor League Baseball, features interactive messages, advertisements, and live scores and statistics.
-The Indians invested approximately $600,000 in the new digital display which was designed by Brookings, South Dakota-based Daktronics.
+The Indians invested approximately $600,000 in the new digital display which was designed by Daktronics.

 With the arrival of the 2021 season, the Elements Financial Club opened on the upper level behind home plate.
 The area offers premium ticket options for up to 200 fans, including access to a climate-controlled interior lounge with a full-service bar.